 Why Stencil Lettering Looks Weird: Bridges and Islands in Stencil Design

-Stencil design can be a confusing and tedious proposition.
+Stencil design can be confusing, we know!

 What is a stencil bridge?